 Andrea has worked in the expansive field of textiles for the past decade and is particularly interested in the cultural narratives embedded in our materials.
 As a fabricator she has been a collaborator and an accidental student of artists, both trained and untrained, in New York City and beyond.
 She would like to dedicate this space to those whose extraordinary mentorship she could not be without.

 Kiah is a fabricator with the Powerhouse Arts Textile Program.
 She has been working in fine art and textile construction for nearly 10 years, with expertise in stitching, sustainable fibers, garment and costume construction, mold making, and multi-media sculpture.
 Before joining the Powerhouse Arts team, Kiah was an independent fabricator for multiple artists, as well as a costume designer and special effects artist for film and television.
 She studied fine art and photography at Bard College.

 Senior Director of Strategic Planning

 Kristen has worked in arts and urban planning for over a decade.
-In her role at Powerhouse, she oversees a number of strategic initiatives, including workshop development, external affairs, people-operations.
+In her role at Powerhouse, she oversees a number of strategic initiatives, including workshop development, external affairs, and people-operations.
 Before joining the team, she worked as a project manager at Larisa Ortiz Associates on economic and community development projects around the country.
 She is also the co-founder of the pet accessory brand, Shed Brooklyn.
 She has a Master’s degree in City and Regional Planning from Pratt Institute and a degree in Urban Studies from the New School.